Gregory Gerrer

 Rev. Gregory Gerrer, OSB (July 23, 1867 – August 24, 1946) was a Benedictine Priest at Sacred Heart Abbey (later, St. Gregory's Abbey), artist, art historian and museum founder.

 Art career

 From 1900 to 1904, Gerrer studied art in Rome.
 Shortly after the election of Pope Pius X, Gerrer participated in a competition of artists to paint the official portrait of the new pope.
 When Pius saw the finished portrait by Gerrer, he selected it to be his portrait.
 Pius said that he choose it because the artist painted him true to life and did not minimize his facial warts.

 Gerrer also painted portraits of two World War I Choctaw code talkers: Otis Leader and Joseph Oklahombi.

 The largest collection of his paintings is at the Mabee-Gerrer Museum of Art in Shawnee, Oklahoma.
+Gerrer founded the museum in 1919 and it was later renamed in his honor.
 His work is also in the Vatican art collection, Rome, Snite Museum of Art in South Bend, Indiana, and Fred Jones Jr. Museum of Art in Norman, Oklahoma.

 Gerrer was a co-founder and first president of the Association of Oklahoma Artists.